Face milling with the router

 Step 1: Tool selection

-Choose a router and a routing tool that suits your project and material.
-Commonly used routers have 2 or 3 cutting edges and a diameter between 30 mm and 40 mm.
-There are also larger ones (up to 50 mm), but these require very powerful routers.
-A professional routing device that we recommend is the SlabMatrix from Sautershop.
+Choose a router and router bit that are suitable for your project and material.
+Commonly used face cutters have two or three cutting edges and a diameter between 30 mm and 40 mm.
+Larger ones (up to 50 mm) are also available, but they require very powerful routers.
+A professional face cutting jig that we recommend is the SlabMatrix from sautershop.

 Step 2: Prepare the machine and tool

-Note: Caution - sharp tool edges!
-Wear gloves when fitting if necessary.
+Note: Caution—sharp tool edges.
+Wear gloves when assembling, if necessary.

 Step 3: Preparing the face milling device